 Danni is a bioinformatician and lab manager in the Huckins lab.
 She received her BS from Binghamton NY in Molecular Neuroscience, where she worked within a molecular anthropology lab creating an alpaca genealogy database.
 She received her MPH from Mount Sinai in 2019, following research in the Huckins lab.
 She now works on psychiatric phenotype definitions.
 She is interested in a genetic approach to public health specifically within psychiatry.
 In the lab she is the resident hot sauce enthusiast and enjoys hiking, traveling, and trying new foods.

-Hannah Young (PhD Student)
+Hannah Young (PhD Candidate)

-Hannah is a second year PhD student in the Huckins Lab.
+Hannah is a second year PhD candidate in the Huckins Lab.
 A Colorado native, Hannah graduated with a degree in Molecular, Cellular, and Developmental Biology and Neuroscience from the University of Colorado Boulder.
 After spending a year at the University of Minnesota working on the genetics of alcohol and tobacco use, she joined the Genetics and Data Science MTA at Mount Sinai.
 Hannah is interested in the use of multi-omic data to leverage insight into the genetic architecture of psychiatric disorders.
 When not in lab, Hannah enjoys spending too much money on concert tickets, drinking chai, and that her name is a palindrome.

-Shelby Marchese (PhD Student)
+Shelby Marchese (PhD Candidate)

-Shelby is a PhD student in the Huckins lab interested in studying the genetic complexity of psychiatric disorders using a multi-omics approach, specifically in the context of inflammation and immune regulation.
+Shelby is a PhD candidate in the Huckins lab interested in studying the genetic complexity of psychiatric disorders using a multi-omics approach, specifically in the context of inflammation and immune regulation.
 She received her B.S. in Biochemistry and Molecular Biology from Ursinus College, where she completed an honor’s thesis on protein-protein interactions of the blood coagulation cascade and inflammatory proteins driven by the complement system.
 Her non-research interests center around food, playing music for shelter dogs, and training to be intimidating through powerlifting and krav maga.